ManyaZ1/Camera_vs_LIDAR/README.md

 ## Part A

 ## Version 1
-road-lane-obstacle detection using only computer vision and color spaces without ransac `road_detector_A1.py `
+road-lane-obstacle detection using only computer vision and color spaces without ransac:

+`road_detector_A1.py `
 `obstacle_detection_cv_A2.py`

-**disparity-ransac:** yolo_ransac_grabcut.py
+## Version 2
+road-lane-obstacle detection using yolo an disparity-ransac: partA1A2.py

 **TO DO**
 1. make mask more trapezoidal => improve the functions